2AStudios/.github/profile/README.md

-## Welcome to the OFFICIAL Github Repos of 2Advanced.net, LLC 👋
+## Welcome to the OFFICIAL Github Repo of 2Advanced.net, LLC 👋
+# Development Team
 <!--

 **Here are some ideas to get you started:**